flaviocopes/vuehandbook/21-bonus-vue-router/index.md

 ## Using props

-In the examples up to now I used `$route.params.*` to access the route data.
-A component should not be so tightly coupled with the router, and instead we can use props:
+In the examples, I used `$route.params.*` to access the route data.
+A component should not be so tightly coupled with the router, and instead, we can use props:

 ```js
 const Post = {